noecke2/CIR-PrU-22-23/README.md

 ### `si_analysis`

 This folder contains some code used to generate analysis based on the SI mapping and zonal analysis we did in GIS.
 Results can be found in Google Slides --> "PrU w/CIR 2022-23/A-M-R Materials/Comparison of Means Analysis: Plots and Statistics"

+### `model_preds`

+This folder contains various different `.csv` files that hold different model predictions.
+The most notable of these are the `lasso_pair_prob_layers.csv` and `will_final_preds.csv`.
+The former holds our final model predictions, as well as the various probabilities assigned to each land type and whether they were solely one land type such as *satoyama* or were a mix of land types such as *satoyama_urban*.
+The latter holds Will's model's final predictions.

 ### `si_data`